hmamaysky/Energy/README.md

 *** to run the code for cosine file and clustering***

-1. Prepare the dtm file for the cosine code
+1. Process the dtm files for the cosine code
 ```
 chmod u+x dtm_numeric.py